-Levelling up: What does it mean for Wales?
+'Levelling up': What does it mean for Wales?

 What's the criticism?

-Welsh Labour ministers have accused Boris Johnson's government of side-lining them by making spending decisions in areas under the Welsh government's control, like transport and the environment.
+Welsh Labour ministers have accused Mr Johnson's government of side-lining them by making spending decisions in areas under the Welsh government's control, like transport and the environment.

 They also say the UK government has not kept its promise that Wales would not lose out when it could no longer receive EU aid money of around £375m a year.